This page contains limited information about the 2022 Ale Trail. For the most up to date information, visit the Reading Ale Trail Facebook Group.

-A. We are charging a £1 returnable deposit due to the limited number of booklets available this year (700).
-This hopefully means that only people committed to finishing the Ale Trail use the stocks and not people taking fistfuls for their friends etc. The £1 deposit can be reclaimed at the Membership and Information stand at the Beer Festival.
+A. We are charging a £2 fee due to the limited number of booklets available this year (700).
+This hopefully means that only people committed to finishing the Ale Trail use the stocks and not people taking fistfuls for their friends etc.

 Q. Where are the booklets?

-A. Booklets are only available at three pubs, the Fox & Hounds (Caversham) and the Nag's Head and Alehouse in Reading.
-Due to changes at the Festival end, we have only printed 700 booklets (as there are only 700 prizes!) and when they are gone, they're gone.
-They will cost a pound which can be refunded at the membership and information stand at the Reading Beer Festival.
+A. Booklets are only available at three pubs, the Retreat, the Nag's Head and the Alehouse in Reading.
+We have only printed 700 booklets and when they are gone, they're gone.

 Q. Do the pubs pay to be on the Trail?